 However, it is possible to protect vulnerable people from ideology and intervene to prevent those at risk of radicalisation being radicalised.
 As with other safeguarding risks, staff should be alert to changes in children's behaviour which could indicate that they may be in need of help or protection.
-Staff should use their judgement in identifying children who may be at risk of radicalisation and act

-&lt;sup>6 As defined in the Government's Counter Extremism Strategy proportionately which may include the designated safeguarding lead (or deputy) making a Prevent referral.
+Staff should use their judgement in identifying children who may be at risk of radicalisation and act proportionately which may include the designated safeguarding lead (or deputy) making a Prevent referral.